Published March 27, 2013

 The new medical school is being funded with a variety of sources, including UB and SUNY resources, a university fundraising campaign and a $35 million challenge grant provided through the NYSUNY 2020 act signed by Gov. Andrew M. Cuomo.

 The move to larger, world-class teaching and research facilities will allow the medical school to pursue cutting-edge research with cross-disciplinary synergies that are critical to today’s medical advances, said Michael E. Cain, MD, vice president for health sciences and medical school dean.

 The expanded medical school will add several new clinical service areas, providing specialty care and health services not currently offered in the region.

-For medical students, relocating the school to the downtown campus—adjacent to John R. Oishei Children’s Hospital, Buffalo General Medical Center, Gates Vascular Institute, Roswell Park Comprehensive Cancer Center, the UB Clinical and Translational Research Center and other research labs—will offer a full-immersion medical education experience.
+For medical students, relocating the school to the downtown campus—adjacent to John R. Oishei Children’s Hospital, Buffalo General Medical Center, Gates Vascular Institute, Roswell Park Comprehensive Cancer Center, the UB Clinical and Translational Science Institute and other research labs—will offer a full-immersion medical education experience.

 Moving the UB medical school to the Buffalo Niagara Medical Campus will bring thousands more people downtown every day, creating economic growth from spin-off biotech companies and new opportunities for businesses and community members in surrounding neighborhoods.

 The number of employees on the campus is expected to grow from 7,000 in 2002 and approximately 12,000 in 2012 to 17,000 by 2017.

 Recent studies found that one out of every 11 jobs in New York State is supported by medical schools and their teaching hospitals, compared to one in 46 nationally.

 First Niagara will turn over the land to UB Oct.
 1 and plans to open a new branch on the Buffalo Niagara Medical Campus.
 In the meantime, a temporary branch will be located at 1031 Main St.